Key facts about the world steel industry

 - Steel is the main material used in delivering renewable energy – solar, tidal and wind.

-- All steel created as long as150 years can be recycled today and used in new products and applications.
+- All steel created as long ago as 150 years can be recycled and used in new products and applications.

 - By sector, global steel recovery rates for recycling are estimated at 85% for construction, 85% for automotive, 90% for machinery and 50% for electrical and domestic appliances.
-This leads to a global weighted average of over 70%.
+This leads to a global weighted average of more than 83%.

-- The amount of energy required to produce a tonne of steel has been reduced by 50% in the last 30 years.
+- The amount of energy required to produce a tonne of steel has been reduced by 50% in the past 30 years.

-- Nowadays, 97% of steel by-products can be reused.
+- 97% of steel by-products can be reused.

 - Figures for water uptake and discharge are close to each other, with any small loss due to evaporation.
 Water recycled back into rivers and other sources is often cleaner than when extracted.